API java : BasicProgressBarUI

 Description copied from class: ComponentUI

-Configures the specified component appropriate for the look and feel.
+Configures the specified component appropriately for the look and feel.
 This method is invoked when the ComponentUI instance is being installed as the UI delegate on the specified component.
 This method should completely configure the component for the look and feel, including the following:

-1. Install any default property values for color, fonts, borders, icons, opacity, etc. on the component.
+1. Install default property values for color, fonts, borders, icons, opacity, etc. on the component.
 Whenever possible, property values initialized by the client program should not be overridden.

 2. Install a LayoutManager on the component if necessary.